 In BC, we have made progress in the fight against COVID-19 with the steps we have all taken to slow the spread of the virus.
-Plans are now in place to ease restrictions, with guidelines to continue to control the spread of the virus.
+Plans and guidelines are now in place to continue to control the spread of the virus.

 Here are some things to keep in mind during this time:

 - Stay at home and away from others when you are feeling sick, even if symptoms are mild

 - Practice good hygiene:

 - Cough and sneeze into your elbow or sleeve

 - Clean frequently touched surfaces

 - Keep physical distancing as much as possible when out in the community

 - Greet people with a wave instead of a handshake, kiss or hug

 - Masks can be worn to help protect those around you.
 Wearing a mask should be combined with other important preventative measures, like hand washing and physical distancing.
 Learn more about wearing masks.